Scurrlin/repo_sort/README.md

 python3 repo_sort.py
 ```

-Keep in mind that running this script will automatically commit the list of sorted repos to your profile readme.
-If that is something you want to change, you'll need to update the code accordingly.
+Keep in mind that running this script will automatically commit and push the updated list of sorted repos to your profile `README.md`.
+If you'd like to change this behavior, you can modify the commit/push section of the code.